antfightclub/RayTracingInAWeekend/README.md

 RayTracingInAWeekend.exe > image-title.ppm
 ```
 This will create a .ppm file ontaining the result of the render.
 Open it in GIMP or ImageMagick.

+### Project structure
+Each book is in its own folder.
+Inside the book's folder is the source, as well as an Images folder which contains the output for each subsection.